stanford-crfm/levanter/docs/Training-On-Your-Data.md

     validation_urls: # etc.
 ```

+**Note**: Levanter's preprocessing pipeline works best if you split your data into at least 1 shard for every machine
+(i.e. 8 TPUs).
+This isn't a big deal, but it helps.

 ### Data Format: Huggingface Datasets

 If you have a Huggingface Dataset, you can use it directly in Levanter.
 It must